openstack/nova/doc/source/user/quotas.rst

    openstack quota set --class --instances 5 default

-* If the above does not provide a resource limit, then rely on the ``quota_*`` configuration options for the default limit.
+* If the above does not provide a resource limit, then rely on the :oslo.config:group:`quota` configuration options for the default limit.

 .. note:: The API sets the limit in the `quota_classes` table.
 Once a default limit is set via the `default` quota class, that takes precedence over